-Fine Arts & Communications Division

-(650) 949-7141 www.foothill.edu/fa/
+Fine Arts & Communication Division (650) 949-7141 www.foothill.edu/fa/

 MUSP 19 CONCERT CHOIR 2 Units

 Prerequisite: Enrollment subject to standardized audition administered by college staff to determine ability or technical proficiency of the student.

+May be taken six times for credit.

 Three hours lecture-laboratory, two hours laboratory.
 In-depth study of choral techniques and performance through the rehearsal of a broad range of choral music.
 Concerts on and off campus will emphasize a high level of performance.
 Attendance at all performances is required.

 MUSP 20 REPERTORY CHORUS 2 Units

 Prerequisite: Enrollment subject to standardized audition demonstrating musical ability and technical proficiency at a level satisfactory to director.

+May be taken six times for credit.

-Three hours lecture-laboratory; two hours laboratory.
+Three hours lecture-laboratory, two hours laboratory.
 Study, rehearsal and performance of choral repertoire drawn from a broad historical and stylistic range.
 Includes sacred and secular material, with focus on developing a varied concert program.
 Performances both on and off campus.
 Attendance at all performances required.

-MUSP 21 COLLEGE CHORALE 2 Units
+MUSP 21 COLLEGE CHORALE 2 Units May be taken six times for credit.

+Three hours lecture-laboratory, two hours laboratory.
 Sing in harmony a variety of choral music, including spirituals, folk songs, pop hits, standard octavos and Broadway medleys.
 This course is open without regard for previous musical background.
 Attendance at all scheduled performances is required.